ATFutures/who/README.md

 Kathmandu
 ---------

-In comparison with Bristol, Kathmandu is roughly four times bigger in size than Bristol, but approximately eight times smaller than GAMA.
+In comparison with Bristol, Kathmandu is roughly four times bigger in size, but approximately eight times smaller than GAMA.
 While we expect that more mapping efforts will be required to cover Kathmandu than Bristol, the former can still be covered relatively easier than GAMA.

 The same technique of drawing 2km x 2km grids central of administrative sub-divisions is employed.
 The distibution of the grids is also seen to provide a good cross-section of the street network across Kathmandu.
 We also employ the similar